simonHole/BuyApp/README.md

 # buy-app
+## 80% completed
-Web Application to buy another apps written in Django.
+Application to buy websites.
+Built in Django.